HIP Model and Tools for Research with Learning Health Systems

 Academic Learning Health System Toolkit

-Who should use this model and tools?
+Who should use this toolkit?

 This page is intended for researchers as well as healthcare administrators and clinicians wishing to partner with researchers to support learning health system activities.